 |Additional Rate 45%||Income Above £150,000|

 Register before the 5th of October in the tax year following when you had the income if you do not usually send in a tax return.
-HMRC will send you a letter informing you of the next steps after you register.
+HMRC will send you a letter informing you of the next steps after registration.

-Income Tax Rates and Personal Allowances in the United Kingdom
+Income Tax Rates and Current Personal Allowances in the United Kingdom